go-bayes/causalworkshop/README.md

 # Install causalworkshop (includes all scripts)
 devtools::install_github("go-bayes/causalworkshop")

-# Install margot for advanced workflows
+# install margot for advanced workflows
+# warning, this package is being refactored: for demonstration purposes only.
 devtools::install_github("go-bayes/margot")
 ```